TheLeopardsH/SHA3-Python-3-implementation/README.md

        Stage 4 is Squeezing phase

 ## Padding:
-(For sha-256)The input M to the hash algorithm SHA-3 is padded with 10∗1, i.e. two 1’s and as many 0’s in between (possibly none) until the padded length is a multiple of 1088 (= 1600−512).
+The input M to the hash algorithm SHA-3 is padded with 10∗1, i.e. two 1’s and as many 0’s in between (possibly none) until the padded length is a multiple of 1088 (= 1600−512)(Rate r Changes with SHA-3 type i.e SHA-256).
 You must append at least two 1’s, with as many 0’s in between (possibly none) so that the padded length is a multiple of 1088.

 # The F-Function Of SHA-3